miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

    < You can create a status badge as well by selecting the create badge option, copy and paste the link to your readme.
     [![Python application test with Github Actions](https://github.com/miriamwanjo/Udacity-Azure-CI-CD-Pipeline/actions/workflows/main.yml/badge.svg)](https://github.com/miriamwanjo/Udacity-Azure-CI-CD-Pipeline/actions/workflows/main.yml)

-  ### Coontinuous Delivery - Azure Pipelines & Azure App Service
+  ### Continuous Delivery - Azure Pipelines & Azure App Service
-   1. On the Azure portal, navigate to Azure Devops organizations, and create a new project, under service connection ensure that its connected to your subscription and       reource group.
+   1. On the Azure portal, navigate to Azure Devops organizations, and create a new project, under service connection ensure that its connected to your subscription and       resource group.
    2. On the Azure terminal, create an app service and deploy your app: az webapp up --sku F1 -n <yourappservicename> **the name has to be unique